4 behaviours that will help you coach more effectively

 Many coaches are experts in certain disciplines or subject areas.
-However, when it comes to coaching effectively and getting results for your clients / athletes, thinking like an expert is not the most effective approach.
-In this blog we explore why that is, and give you insights that will help you become a more effective coach.
+However, when it comes to coaching effectively and getting results for your clients and athletes, thinking like an expert is not the most effective approach.
+In this blog we explore why that is, and give you insights that will help you coach more effectively.

 “Unlocking a person’s potential to maximise their own performance.”

 – John Whitmore

 Regardless of the definition you choose, there is a common theme – coaching is client-focused, with the main objective of helping the client and athlete achieve their desired outcome.

 Coaches must be prepared to be relentlessly client-focused.
 To put them in the spotlight, to help them uncover what truly drives them, and then to help them put a suitable strategy in place to achieve their goals, and remove any barriers that get in the way.

 Experts tend to be problem-focused by nature.
 They look for problems with the current process and aim to use their own expertise to find and implement a solution.
 When these behaviours are implemented in a coaching context, the client or athlete slips out of the spotlight and more often than not, the coach will fail to get the best out of them.